neondatabase-labs/pgpi/README.md

 If your Postgres client is using `sslmode=verify-full` or `sslmode=verify-ca`, you’ll need to either:

 1. Downgrade that to `sslmode=require` or lower; or
-2. Supply `pgpi` with a private key and TLS certificate that are trusted by OpenSSL or your OS, using the `--ssl-key` and `--ssl-cert` options.
+2. Supply `pgpi` with a TLS certificate that’s trusted by OpenSSL or your OS, plus the corresponding private key, using the `--ssl-cert` and `--ssl-key` options.

 If your Postgres client is using `channel_binding=require`, you’ll need to:

 1. Downgrade that to `channel_binding=disable`; or
 2. Downgrade to `channel_binding=prefer` _and_ use the `--override-auth` option to have `pgpi` perform authorization on the client’s behalf (cleartext, MD5 and SCRAM auth are supported, by requesting the cleartext password from the client); or
-3. Supply `pgpi` with precisely the same private key and certificate that the server is using, via the `--ssl-key` and `--ssl-cert` options.
+3. Supply `pgpi` with precisely the same certificate and private key the server is using, via the `--ssl-cert` and `--ssl-key` options.

 ### Logging

-By default, `pgpi` logs and annotates all Postgres traffic it passes through.
+By default, `pgpi` logs and annotates all Postgres traffic that passes through.
 This behaviour can be specified explicitly as `--log-forwarded annotated`.

-The alternatives are `--log-forwarded raw`, which logs the binary data without annotation, or `--log-forwarded none`, which prevents logging.
+Alternatives are `--log-forwarded raw`, which logs the binary data without annotation, or `--log-forwarded none`, which prevents logging.
 You might use `--log-forwarded none` if you're using `pgpi` to enable the use of Wireshark, for example.

 Example log line for `--log-forwarded annotated`: